ssfoley/DSLEUTH/Doc/results/psrc/10/README.md

 #scenario file
 wb100_calibrate
 The start value is 0
-The step value is 100
+The step value is 25
 The stop value is 100
-Except the last one
-The start value of last one is 0
-The step value of last one is 25
-The stop value of last one is 100
 #timing result
-
+90h